How Akkermansia Supports Gut Lining Health and the Oral–Gut Axis

 -

-Learn what Akkermansia is, how it protects the gut lining, and why it is considered a next-generation probiotic.
+This foundational article explains what Akkermansia is, how it interacts with the mucin layer, and why it is considered a next-generation beneficial bacterium.

 -